reading file 1/19: /var/folders/6t/k2153h8n1z7b6_wxg1plct8r0000gn/T//RtmpeBWVfI/Divvy_Trips_2013.csv ## reading file 2/19: /var/folders/6t/k2153h8n1z7b6_wxg1plct8r0000gn/T//RtmpeBWVfI/Divvy_Trips_2014_Q1Q2.csv ## reading file 3/19: /var/folders/6t/k2153h8n1z7b6_wxg1plct8r0000gn/T//RtmpeBWVfI/Divvy_T

 library(tidyverse) library(hrbrthemes) library(formattable) divvy.rides<-bike_daily_trips(bikedb = 'bikedb') divvy.rides<-divvy.rides%>% mutate(weekday=factor(weekdays(date,T),levels = rev(c("Mon", "Tue", "Wed", "Thu","Fri", "Sat", "Sun"))))%>% mutate(year=format(date,'%Y'))%>% mutate(week=as.numeric(format(date,"%W"))) daily.rides<-subset(divvy.rides,year != '2013')

-After we compute the variables we will need for the graph, then use the handy
+After we compute the variables we will need for the graph, before the bikedata package we would have to use the handy

 #heatmap ggplot(daily.rides, aes(x = week, y = weekday, fill = numtrips)) + viridis::scale_fill_viridis(name="Divvy Rides", option = 'C', direction = 1, na.value = "grey93") + geom_tile(color = 'white', size = 0.1) + facet_wrap('year', ncol = 1) + scale_x_continuous( expand = c(0, 0), breaks = seq(1, 52, length = 12), labels = c("Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec")) + theme_ipsum_rc(plot_title_family = 'Slabo 27px')